benpiper/yokeru-integration-demo/README.md

 The shape is right, but a few items are explicitly out of scope for the current cut and worth flagging before the next iteration:

 - **Replay is serial.** `replay_pending` walks `PENDING` rows one at a time and `await`s each dispatch.
 That is fine at the per-customer call volumes we currently target (single-digit thousands per run), but the README's framing of "thousands of calls in minutes" assumes concurrent dispatch.
 The straight-line fix is an `asyncio.Semaphore`-bounded `gather` over the row list, plus a `LIMIT/OFFSET` so a large backlog doesn't materialise as one giant Python list.
 No schema change required.
 - **`list_unsynced` → dispatch is not atomic.** The current single-process CLI reads all `PENDING` rows then dispatches them; nothing prevents a second invocation (or a future worker pool) from picking up the same row.
-Today's deployment model is one agent per customer host, so this is theoretical — but adding a `claimed_at` / `claimed_by` column and an `UPDATE … WHERE status='PENDING' AND claimed_at IS NULL RETURNING …` claim step is the right shape before running multiple workers concurrently against the same SQLite file.
+Today's deployment model is one agent per customer host, so this is theoretical, but adding a `claimed_at` / `claimed_by` column and an `UPDATE … WHERE status='PENDING' AND claimed_at IS NULL RETURNING …` claim step is the right shape before running multiple workers concurrently against the same SQLite file.

 ## License

-MIT — see `LICENSE`.
+MIT, see `LICENSE`.